autocrypt/memoryhole/screenshots/README.md

 Even if you don't handle these messages completely, having screenshots that show how they display in your MUA will help other implementors.

-Recommended structure for an MUA named foo:
+Recommended structure for an MUA named foo---for each version V:

-foo/version.txt -- should contain the version that is documented here foo/A.png -- graphical screenshot of MUA rendering message A foo/A.txt -- (for text-mode clients) text dump of MUA rendering message A [...] foo/README.md -- any additional information
+foo/V/A.png -- graphical screenshot of MUA rendering message A foo/V/A.txt -- (for text-mode clients) text dump of MUA rendering message A [...] foo/V/README.md -- any additional information